 Every day in North Carolina, people experience sudden changes in memory, mood, behavior, or personality.
-Too often, these symptoms are treated only as mental‑health issues — while the underlying cause is brain injury and neurological disease that goes undetected.
+Too often, these symptoms are treated only as mental health issues — while the underlying cause is brain injury that goes undetected.

 Because early detection saves lives.
 Because misdiagnosis costs lives.
 Because North Carolina can lead the nation in brain‑health policy.

-Officer Brent Simpson served the Charlotte‑Mecklenburg Police Department for nearly two decades.
+Officer Brent Simpson served as a Police Officer for nearly two decades.
 He was known for his generosity, his humor, his work ethic and his unwavering dedication to his community.
 In early 2023, everything changed.
 Brent began experiencing sudden, profound shifts in memory, sleep, mood, and behavior.
 He told his wife, Gina, every day: “Something is wrong with my brain.”

 Brent’s legacy will save lives.
 His story will protect others.
 His name will change North Carolina.

-Sudden behavioral change is often treated as a mental‑health issue — but many times, the root cause is neurological.
+Sudden behavioral change is often treated as a mental health issue — but many times, the root cause is neurological due to a physical injury to the brain.

 The Data Is Clear